How to Make a Work Schedule (+ Work Schedule Templates)

 3. A fixed schedule

 A fixed schedule has a timetable with the same number of working days and hours per week.
-May be used for any type of business that requires employees to work together at the same time, or be at service to customers/clients during fixed open hours.
+It may be used for any business requiring employees to work together simultaneously or be at service to customers/clients during fixed open hours.
 A fixed schedule may involve full-time or part-time work.

 4. A flexible schedule

-A flexible schedule prescribes that an employee needs to work a specific number of hours per day, as a minimum requirement (e.g. 6 hours).
-But, the actual hours will depend on the employee’s time of arrival at the workplace (e.g. The employee arrives on Monday at 8:00 a.m. and then works until 2:00 p.m.
-But, she arrives at 9:00 a.m. on Tuesday and then works until 3:00 p.m.).
+A flexible schedule prescribes that an employee needs to work a specific number of flex hours per day as a minimum requirement (e.g., 6 hours).
+But, the actual hours will depend on the employee’s time of arrival at the workplace (e.g., the employee arrives on Monday at 8:00 a.m. and then works until 2:00 p.m. but they arrive at 9:00 a.m. on Tuesday and then work until 3:00 p.m.).

 Such schedules may be full-time or part-time.
-May be used for any type of business that DOESN’T require employees to work together at the same time, or be at service to customers/clients during fixed open hours.
+They may be used for any type of business that does not require employees to work together at the same time or be at service to customers/clients during fixed open hours.

-Example: A customer support specialist is scheduled to work Monday through Friday for 8 hours per day, from the moment of arrival to the office.
+Example: A customer support specialist is scheduled to work 8 hours per day, Monday through Friday, from the moment of arrival to the office.

 5. A floating schedule

-A floating schedule involves a fixed, main part (the employee being at the disposal of the employer) and a variable, “floating” part (the employee can choose his/her start and end times during the workday).
+A floating schedule involves a fixed main part (the employee being at the disposal of the employer) and a variable, “floating” part (the employee can choose their start and end times during the workday).

 In practice, floating schedules have been in use for some time.
 But, they were only given a legal framework with the introduction of the “Flexible and Workable” act (FWW-act) — at least in Belgium.